lukejharmon/NEST/README.md

-# NEST
-NEST — Network for East Africa Science &amp; Training
+# NEST - Network for East Africa Science and Training

+NEST is a group of faculty interested in fostering scientific collaborations in bioinformatics with institutions in East Africa.

+1. People and institutions
+2. Find potential committee members
+3. Collaboration network